 Take the Radical Road up to see Arthur’s Seat and toast your victory with a shot of scotch!
 Be ready for a good workout.

 When in Scotland you have to try dancing the Ceilidh.
-It’s a traditional Scottish folk dance where you swing your partners around and dance up and down…… Read more “Dancing the Ceilidh”
+It’s a traditional Scottish folk dance where you swing your partners around and dance up and down the hall.
+There’s hardly a moment you’re still.
+Many of the guys dress in Scottish kilts with a baggy t-shirt or go all out with a fancy thick…

 I was stuck in a dead end job where I wasn’t going to get switched from temp to permanent employee.
 I had to get out.
 I had to travel somewhere.
 I had to have adventure.
 So I made the leap…